Rahul-Bairwa/React-Textflux/README.md

 - **Focus management:** Improved focus handling between editor and toolbar
 - **Existing media support:** All existing images/videos in editor content are automatically clickable for fullscreen preview
 - **Code block UX:** When you insert a code block, a new line is automatically added after it, but focus stays inside the code block so you can start typing code immediately.
 Move out of the code block with arrow keys or mouse to continue writing.
+ - **Precise media click target:** Only the actual image/video is clickable for fullscreen; surrounding margins are not clickable.
+ - **Robust fullscreen binding:** Existing media always get a click listener even if classes are pre-applied in persisted HTML, fixing rare cases where the first media wouldn't open fullscreen in production.

 ---